International Airfare Points Rankings

 Chase Ultimate Rewards is our most valued point system.

 • These points are the most flexible of any credit card points.
-You can book travel items directly through the Chase portal, including cruise, car rental, or speciality hotel.
-(Or transfer points to their partners).
+You can transfer points to their partners (the most valuable way to redeem)

 • The quality of their transfer partners (Hyatt, United & Southwest) is unmatched.
 As is the value you can get when you transfer.

-• You can get a “multiplier effect” (either 1.5x or 1.25x) on your Chase Ultimate Rewards points when you have either of Chase’s Sapphire cards.
+• You can get a “multiplier effect” on your Chase Ultimate Rewards points when you have either of Chase’s Sapphire cards by taking advantage of Points Boost.

 • We view Ultimate Rewards as the points “savings account” to top off a partner reward system for a flight or hotel.
 Or to book travel items directly through the Chase travel portal.